 ...just choose wisely.

 Happy travels... even if you don't travel the world... just remember that life is a journey... embrace and enjoy it!
 Judy and Mark

+Curious about what else we've written about?
 Search our site for a destination or travel tip.

 Hotel and B&B Tips l Packing Lists